harrisonlab/fusarium/README.md

 Putative RxLR genes were identified within Augustus gene models using a number of approaches:

- * A) From Augustus gene models - Signal peptide & RxLR motif
+ * A) From Augustus gene models - Signal peptide identification
- * B) From Augustus gene models - Hmm evidence of WY domains
+ * B) From Augustus gene models - Effector identification using EffectorP
- * C) From Augustus gene models - Hmm evidence of RxLR effectors
  * D) From ORF fragments - Signal peptide & RxLR motif
  * E) From ORF fragments - Hmm evidence of WY domains
  * F) From ORF fragments - Hmm evidence of RxLR effectors

-### A) From Augustus gene models - Signal peptide & RxLR motif
+### A) From Augustus gene models - Signal peptide identification

 Required programs:
- * SigP
- * biopython
+ * SignalP-4.1

 Proteins that were predicted to contain signal peptides were identified using the following commands: